Diocese of Gaylord

 The Diocese of Gaylord (Diœcesis Gaylordensis) is a diocese of the Catholic Church in the northern region of Michigan in the United States.
 The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Detroit.

 Territory

 The Diocese of Gaylord covers approximately 11,171 sqmi.
 It comprises the 21 most northern counties of the lower peninsula of the state, and includes the cities of Gaylord, Traverse City, Alpena, Manistee and Petoskey.

-The diocese has a population of 505,000, 66,000 of whom are Catholic.
-It contains 77 parishes and 17 schools.
+As of 2026, the diocese had a Catholic population of 43,754, served by 35 active diocesan priests and 21 extern priests in 75 parishes.